albertvisser/scripts/readme.rst

 **.hgignore**

-    indicates which notracked files mercurial is to ignore
+    indicates which non-tracked files mercurial is to ignore

 **2panefm**